 \section{Origin of the degeneracy of the ground state of an infinite Bose gas, the method of quasi-averages, and the $1/q^{2}$-theorem}

-With reference to the Bogoliubov $1/q^{2}$-theorem \cite{bogquasi1,bogquasi2}, many authors of monographs and articles have claimed that the ground state of a Bose gas is degenerate.
+Referring to Bogoliubov's $1/q^{2}$-theorem \cite{bogquasi1,bogquasi2}, many authors of monographs and articles have claimed that the ground state of a Bose gas is degenerate.
 However, in section~2 we showed that the ground state of a \textit{finite} Bose gas is not degenerate.
 Let us find out the origin of this discrepancy.

-The method of quasi-averages and the $1/q^{2}$-theorem were first proposed in preprint~\cite{bogquasi1} and later published in monograph~\cite{bogquasi2}.
-The method is based on introducing a small term $\delta\hat{H}=\nu f(\hat {a}_{0},\hat{a}_{0}^{+})$ to the standard Hamiltonian of the Bose gas, which violates the $U(1)$ symmetry of the Hamiltonian.
-Bogoliubov used the principle of attenuation of correlations \cite{bogquasi1,bogquasi2}{
+The method of quasi-averages and the $1/q^{2}$-theorem were first proposed in the preprint~\cite{bogquasi1} and later published in the monograph~\cite{bogquasi2}.
+The method is based on introducing a small term $\delta\hat{H}=\nu f(\hat {a}_{0},\hat{a}_{0}^{+})$ to the standard Hamiltonian of the Bose gas, thereby violating the $U(1)$ symmetry of the Hamiltonian.
+Bogoliubov employed the principle of attenuation of correlations \cite{bogquasi1,bogquasi2}{